It’s hard to believe that cloud computing was not a commonplace term in business only a decade ago.

 What Are the Benefits of Cloud Services?

-Perhaps the most common form of cloud services are SaaS, where users utilize software that is delivered through a web browser as opposed to installed on their local machines.
+Perhaps the most common form of cloud services is SaaS, where users utilize software that is delivered through a web browser as opposed to installed on their local machines.
 This customer-facing cloud layer allows developers to continually deploy updates that are often automatically available to all users of the software.
 Cloud services provide small to mid-size businesses with the advantages that they need in order to compete against larger organizations by allowing them quicker access to specialized software and the ability to scale their infrastructure.
 SMBs can find many benefits in the cloud:

-- The subscription model of cloud services allows for a lower upfront cost and
+- The subscription model of cloud services allows for a lower upfront cost and greater predictability

 - Basic server and infrastructure needs are managed remotely, such as installing servers and running backups